M-Attaullah/My_Tasks_App/README.md

 ## 🚀 Project Overview

-*My Tasks* is a simple and efficient personal task manager built using *Flutter* and *Dart.
+*My Tasks* is a simple and efficient personal task manager built using *Flutter* and *Dart*.
 The app allows users to add, view, update, and delete tasks using a beautiful and responsive interface.
 It uses **Provider* for state management and *Sqflite* for local storage, ensuring a fast, offline-first experience.
 Designed with clean UI, modern color schemes, and full CRUD functionality.

 ---